Hours and Tickets

 A soaring experience at the Zoo!
 Climb for Condors on our 26’ rock wall, and learn what it takes to save an endangered species.

-Cost: $5/climb for SB Zoo Members, $6/climb for Non-members.
+Cost: $5/climb or $8/all-day climbing.
 Operation times may vary due to weather.

 Get up close and personal with the tallest residents of the Zoo!
 Hand feed Masai giraffes and have the experience of a lifetime.
 Please call ahead to check on giraffe feeding schedule and times or check at the admissions upon your arrival; feeding schedule is flexible based on the animals’ behavior and therefore not guaranteed.